frankshearar/Home/[Spec]-NuGet-Build-Integrated-Project-handling-of-floating-versions-and-ranges-in-Visual-Studio-Client.md

 - The project has multiple target frameworks and more than one of these have the same package with different versions.
 - Updating a reference and running restore when the UI is open (changing resolved version)

-Each of this scenarios propose different problems with this solution, the following sections explain them in a more detailed way.

 ### No `project.assets.json` file

 When a project doesn't have a `project.assets.json` file it means that restore hasn't finished running, therefore the packages haven't been resolved.
 For this scenario NuGet Client doesn't have enough information to get a resolved version for each package.
 Therefore the behavior will fall back to calculating the minimum version possible for ranges or floating versions.
+This will still preserve issues when this version doesn't exist or if the range doesn't have a minimum version.

 ### Multiple target frameworks with different versions of the same package